Huang Rong: Fictional character biography

-Huang Rong plays a significant role in Yang Kang's death although she does not kill him directly.
-Yang Kang attacks her with a palm strike in an attempt to prevent her from revealing the truth behind the murders he committed.
-However, instead, he hits the spikes on the soft armour she is wearing.
-The armour was incidentally stained with venom from a rare snake bred by Ouyang Feng and the poison seeps through Yang Kang's wounds into his body and kills him eventually.
+Huang Rong has a significant role in the death of Yang Kang, the antagonist, even though she does not kill him directly.
+Yang Kang attacks her with a palm strike in an attempt to silence her when she is about to reveal the truth behind the murders he committed, but ends up hitting the spiked armoured vest she is wearing.
+The armour has incidentally been stained with a deadly venom so the venom seeps through Yang Kang's wounds into his body and eventually kills him.